UpliftAgency/django-easy-audit/README.md

 To populate this field, you should declare a method on the model that requires it.

 The default method name is `get_easyaudit_metadata`, but it can be configured by defining the `EASY_AUDIT_METADATA_METHOD` field on the model.
+The method also accepts `changed_fields` that contains the fields that were changed on the current event.

 Example:
 ```python